-- 5.1 To ensure that the design of the Commercial Core mitigates the adverse visual effects of large format buildings and that attractive, active street frontages are established over time. - 5.2 To ensure the area evolves into a people-orientated area which serves as the social hub for residents of the Three Parks zone, as well as serving some of Wanaka's wider needs. - 5.3 To ensure that earlier stages of development in the Commercial Core are neither unattractive or promote poor design outcomes in the short term, nor preclude the transition over time into a high quality urban environment.
-NB renumbering of the rest check cross referencing - 5.4 To avoid or minimise adverse effects arising from the incompatibility of some commercial and residential uses through the appropriate location of activities and controls. - 5.5 To encourage a built form at the centre of the Commercial Core and along the mainstreet which contributes to a sense of arrival and departure through being notably higher, relative to the rest of the Commercial Core and the surrounding subzones - 5.6 To accept that, in the early stages of development, the Commercial Core is unlikely to deliver as high a quality urban character as in later stages (as it will initially be predominantly large format retail), on the basis that finer grain retail will occur in later stages which will 'sleeve' the larger buildings and deliver a street-focused environment. - 5.7 To ensure the delivery of a pedestrian-oriented streetscape through techniques such as creating shared space to regulate traffic behavior and avoiding parking forecourts which would dominate mainstreet frontages.
+- 5.1 To ensure that the design of the Commercial Core mitigates the adverse visual effects of large format buildings and that attractive, active street frontages are established over time. - 5.2 To ensure the area evolves into a people-orientated area which serves as the social hub for residents of the Three Parks zone, as well as serving some of Wanaka's wider needs.

+- 5.3 To avoid or minimise adverse effects arising from the incompatibility of some commercial and residential uses through the appropriate location of activities and controls. - 5.4 To encourage a built form at the centre of the Commercial Core and along the mainstreet which contributes to a sense of arrival and departure through being notably higher, relative to the rest of the Commercial Core and the surrounding subzones - 5.5 To accept that, in the early stages of development, the Commercial Core is unlikely to deliver a high quality urban character (as it will initially be predominantly large format retail), on the basis that finer grain retail will occur in later stages which will 'sleeve' the larger buildings and deliver a street-focused environment. - 5.6 To ensure the delivery of a pedestrian-oriented streetscape through techniques such as creating shared space to regulate traffic behavior and avoiding parking forecourts which would dominate mainstreet frontages.